Filayeng/Filayeng/README.md

 <h1 align="center">Hi 👋, I'm Filayeng</h1>

-🔭 I’m currently working on Vocabulary Notebook<br>🌱 I’m currently learning Android Studio (Java)<br>👨‍💻 All of my projects are available at repositories<br>📫 How to reach me filayeng@gmail.com
+🔭 I’m currently working on Artificial intelligence in Industry & Control System <br> I’m currently learning Neural Networks in Python <br>👨‍💻 All of my projects are available at repositories<br>📫 How to reach me filayeng@gmail.com

 </div>